m-lamonaca/programming-notes/Bash/Bash Commands.md

 tail [-nNUM]  # output the last NUM lines

-more  # filter for paging through text one screenful at a time less  # opposite of more (display big file in pages), navigate with arrow keys or spacebar
+more  # filter for paging through text one screenful at a time less  # opposite of more (display big file in pages), navigate with arrow keys or space bar

 cut  # remove sections from each line of files cut -[d --delimiter=DELIM]  # use DELIM instead of TAB for field delimiter